jindjeetcheema/Flight-Management-Program-in-C-/README.md

 - Remove existing passengers
 - Save flight data to a file

-## Files
-- `main.cpp`: Contains the main program logic and user interface
-- `main.h`: Header file for main.cpp
-- `seat.h`: Header file for the Seat class
-- `flight.h`: Header file for the Flight class
-- `passenger.h`: Header file for the Passenger class
-- `airline.h`: Header file for the Airline class
-- `flight_info.txt`: Text file storing flight and passenger information

 ## How to Use
 1. Compile the program using a C++ compiler.